9 Learning Retention Strategies To Ensure Training Knowledge Stick

 7. Learn by teaching others

 Teaching the material to another person is perhaps the most potent way since it challenges you to exhibit a strong conceptual comprehension.
 One of the most effective methods to learn new material is to teach it.
 You’ll reinforce your own learning by engaging with the material enough to describe it well enough for someone else to understand it.
 This could be assisting a peer in their studies or simply discussing what you’ve learned with a colleague or friend.
-Participating in online chats might also help you retain more information because you are accumulating the content in new and creative ways.
+Participating in online chats might also help you retain more information because you are accumulating content in new and creative ways.

 8. Get moving & exercise

-Contrary to popular belief which is large muscular people are dump, the fastest learners are also the most physically active, because cardiovascular exercise causes the release of neurotransmitters like dopamine and epinephrine, which are necessary for memory formation.
+Contrary to popular belief which is large muscular people are dump, the fastest learners are also the most physically active because cardiovascular exercise causes the release of neurotransmitters like dopamine and epinephrine, which are necessary for memory formation.
 Therefore, if you want to learn and retain information, you can’t do it if you’re tired and sluggish.
 In order to live a balanced lifestyle, you must improve your health and exercise every day.

 9. Do nothing

 Together with working out routines, you should encourage your employees to allow their brains to recover after putting them through all of those pleasurable challenges.
-Basically, it doesn’t mean taking a break to watch TV, but rather doing nothing.
+Basically, it doesn’t mean taking a break to watch TV but rather doing nothing.
 Prof Michaela Dewar of Heriot-Watt University in Edinburgh discovered that allowing the brain to “wakeful rest” – without any external stimulus – allows it to solidify memories of what it has learned.

 Conclusion